miniflux/v1/docs/config.markdown

 Database configuration
 ----------------------

-By default, Miniflux uses Sqlite but Postgres is also supported.
+By default, Miniflux uses Sqlite but Postgres and mysql are also supported.

 ### Sqlite configuration